SignBot: Learning Human-to-Humanoid Sign Language Interaction: INTRODUCTION

-Recent studies have explored learning-based perception and control algorithms, such as reinforcement learning (RL) \cite{sutton2018reinforcement, cheng2024expressive, qiao2024modelling} and imitation learning \cite{Tang2024humanmimic, liao2024integrating}, to develop control policies for humanoid robots.
-The commonly studied paradigms for learning-based methods include: 1) \textit{Teleoperation} refers to the remote control of a humanoid robot by a human operator \cite{fu2024humanplus, he2024learning, OpenTeleVision, he2024omnih2o, fu2024mobile}.
-2) \textit{Command-based Control} means driving a humanoid robot with movement commands (e.g., velocity or affordance).
-Their control policies can be trained to imitate human behavioral norms \cite{ji2024exbody2, cheng2024expressive, he2025asap, he2024hover, liao2024integrating}.
-However, no previous study has explored these methods for sign language applications.
-Teleoperation-based approaches typically rely on human manipulation, preventing robots from autonomously performing sign language, while command-based control methods primarily focus on the robot’s body without addressing the complexities of dexterous hand movements.
+However, no previous study has explored some methods for sign language applications.
+Teleoperation-based approaches \cite{fu2024humanplus, he2024omnih2o} typically rely on human manipulation, preventing robots from autonomously performing sign language.
+Learning-based control methods \cite{cheng2024expressive, ji2024exbody2} primarily focus on the robot’s body without addressing the complexities of dexterous hand movements.
 Additionally, many dexterous robotic hands have limited degrees of freedom (DoFs), and the lack of wrist flexibility further restricts the accurate expression of the rich and diverse movements required for sign language.